SABATO123/TUYIZERE-JANVIER-22RP03793-BusBookingUSSD/README.md

 ## Support and Contact
 For technical support or questions, please contact:
-- TUYIZERE JANVIER: tuyizere.janvier@example.com
+- TUYIZERE JANVIER
-- MUKARUKUNDO SOPHIE: mukarukundo.sophie@example.com
+- MUKARUKUNDO SOPHIE

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.